vin-e/clerk-astro-demo/README.md

 On Vercel at: [https://clerk-astro-demo-vin-e.vercel.app/](https://clerk-astro-demo-vin-e.vercel.app/)

-## TO DO List

-[ ] - Add HTMX version of the dashboard with protected api's [ ] - Add full vanilla js version of dashboard

 ## NOTE TO CLERK

 Please feel free to take this code and publish/modify on your github channel.